yinchanted/mockup-comments/README.md

 ## Getting started guides:
 :seven:/:two::four:
-- [ ] Can you provide the look and feel of a simple page for [this page](https://developer.swift.com/getting-started-pre-validation-platform-sdk-pilot)?
+- [x] Can you provide the look and feel of a simple page for [this page](https://developer.swift.com/getting-started-pre-validation-platform-sdk-pilot)?

+:seven:/:two::five:

+:octocat: looks good to me in term of the layout of the page.
+The content on this "getting started guide" will slip between "Sandbox" section (where we explain the URL and how to get access to sandbox) and "Overview" section (where postman collection goes here) on the documentation page.
+This is more of a note for myself, I don't see any additional design work needed here.

+## Release notes:
+:seven:/:two::five:
+- [ ] Let's first rename "Release versioning" or "Release notes" to "New features and bug fixes" since the content will go on each version of the API.

+:boom::boom: It makes me wonder how can we make all the information in one page but having a  "version" dropdown on the tracker documentation page?

+## Logo:
+:seven:/:two::five:
+- [ ] still in evaluation :)